RADar-AZDelta/Rabbit-in-a-Blender/docs/getting_started.md

 It is possible to do an ETL for a specified sql file, skip parsing or uploading of the USAGI or custom concept csv's or skip event foreign keys.

-> **Warning:** If you make changes to queries or Usagi and custom mapping CSV's, you xill need to run the --cleanup command!
+> **Warning:** If you make changes to queries or Usagi and custom mapping CSV's, you will need to run the *--cleanup* command!
+If only source data is added, then there is no need to run the *--cleanup* command!

 ## 11. Check the Data Quality